interactive-data-language/vscode-idl/apps/README.md

 - **package-json**: Creates the content for the contribution points in the main `package.json` file.
 Built with typescript and does some basic checks for translations and auxiliary files to make sure we aren't missing anything.

-- **parsing-global-index**: Not used, but placeholder to have tokens and problems tracked.manages separate from the main thread.
-A little over-engineering for this early in the game, but it is there for future use.

 - **parsing-worker**: Node.js worker thread to index IDL code in the background.

 - **performance**: Node.js app meant to be a place where we can test the speed of parsing without needing to open VSCode (also, cross platform)